 The thing to know here is, everyone has a different personal fat threshold.
 This is why some people can store energy to the tune of becoming 400, 500, 700 pounds, and other people can eat and eat and eat and eat, and not accumulate a huge amount of body mass.
 HOWEVER—and I’ve written about this before—not being obese does not mean those people are healthy.

 I Don’t Like the Phrase “Insulin Resistance”

 I’m glad Dr. Naiman used the word hyperinsulinemia in the image above, rather than insulin resistance.
 I really don’t like this phrase anymore.
 I never really liked it, but I guess I used it because everyone else was using it, and it was convenient.
 (Kind of like how I sometimes say “PIN number,” even though that is ridiculous and we should just say “PIN.”
 I say it that way because everyone else does, to the point that saying it the correct way sounds weird.)
-As it happens, Dr. Jason Fung doesn’t like “insulin resistance” either, and he explained why on .
+As it happens, Dr. Jason Fung doesn’t like “insulin resistance” either, and he explained why on this episode of the Low Carb MD podcast.
 (Also available on iTunes.)
 I largely agree with him—it’s too vague.
 What does it even mean?
 Insulin resistance?
 Resistant how?
 If you’re gaining body fat, you are insulin sensitive.
 If you are not able to lose body fat, you are insulin sensitive.
 Your adipose cells are doing exactly what they’re supposed to do in the presence of insulin: take up and sequester fat.
 If your liver has a ton of glycogen in it, you’re insulin sensitive.
 If you have high blood pressure, high triglycerides, and high uric acid, you are insulin sensitive.
 That’s what insulin does.

 I much prefer the word “hyperinsulinemia.”
 The word itself tells you exactly what it means: